roseh1001001/-A-Panorama-of-Rivers-and-Mountains-/README.md

 The hard part, in my view, is when boat moves, the picture should also move in calculated distance in same time;there are so many boats with different initial location and attached surface; double-click also approach more larger pics; boats' various behaviors.

-(as for the identification of finger, I consider to use help-circle-paper on finger, the function on directing boat might stimulate people’s interest as I think it should require people’s adaptation. )
-In this way, people can appreciate the painting and gain fun at same time.